pdee999/phonebook/README.md

 ##Create database table

-You will need to create a local site and database and add SQL table using the following SQL statement:
+You will need to create a local site and database and add a SQL table using the following SQL statement:

 ```shell
 CREATE TABLE contacts (